BuilderBench: The Building Blocks of Intelligent Agents: Related Works

 Unsupervised RL is centered on devising objectives that let agents learn through trial and error without any rewards.
 Such methods usually try to learn generally useful skills~\citep{Gregor2016VariationalIC, eysenbach2018diversity} or collect exploratory data~\citep{lee2020smm, tang2017explorationstudycountbasedexploration, osband2016deepexplorationbootstrappeddqn}.
 But it is not clear how scalable these objectives are, mainly because the standard unsupervised RL benchmarks~\citep{rajeswar_2023_urlb, fu2021d4rldatasetsdeepdatadriven, tassa2018deepmindcontrolsuite} contain only a handful of similar downstream tasks for evaluation.
-Hence, to properly evaluate generalization properties of agents, benchmarks need to have sufficiently complex and unseen test tasks.
+Hence, to properly evaluate generalization properties of agents, benchmarks need to permit sufficiently complex and open ended interaction.

 Another set of methods that are closely related are ones which treat the problem of efficiently generalizing to unseen tasks as a learning problem itself.
 Meta-learning~\citep{multitask_learning, finn2017modelagnosticmetalearningfastadaptation, schmidhuber:1987:srl} and few-shot learning~\citep{matching_networks, protonet} fall under this category.
 Initial progress was driven by benchmarks that arranged common supervised learning tasks episodically, testing how quickly models adapt to new tasks~\citep{omniglot, dhillon2020baselinefewshotimageclassification}.
 Later work found that self-supervised pre-training on diverse datasets provided enough prior knowledge to directly solve most of the common supervised learning tasks~\citep{radford2021clip, brown_gpt2, devlin2018bert}, blurring the boundary between memorizing prior knowledge and efficiently generalizing.
 We argue that open-ended domains and tasks are needed to disentangle the two.
 ARC-AGI~\citep{chollet2019measureintelligence} uses the open-ended domain of discrete puzzles to measure a model's ability to efficiently use its priors.
 ARC tests models on a set of novel puzzles that require on-the-fly composition of a minimal set of core principles~\citep{chollet2019measureintelligence, Spelke2007core}.
 BuilderBench is similarly structured.
 Solving tasks from the BuilderBench task-suite not only requires a concrete set of priors (e.g., an understanding of Newtonian physics), but requires using these priors to build unseen structures on-the-fly.
 Unlike ARC-AGI, where priors are directly provided through examples of solved puzzles, in BuilderBench agents have to discover priors on their own through interaction.